Short answer :

 Technical stack addressed

 Let's begin by describing the exact technical stack used for this article.
-I am working on a Windows computer (please show me some mercy).
+I am working on a Windows computer (please don't judge me).
 On this computer, Docker Desktop is installed.

 > docker info